trueagi-io/hyperon-experimental/docs/minimal-metta.md

 - `Empty` means the corresponding branch of the evaluation returned no results, such result is not returned among other results when interpreting is finished;
-- `NotReducible` can be returned by `eval` in order to designate the situation when function can not be reduced further; for example it can happen when code tries to call a type constructor (which has no definition), partially defined function (with argument values which are not handled), or grounded function which returns `NotReducible` explicitly; this atom is introduced to separate the situations when atom should be returned "as is" from `Empty` when atom should be removed from results;
+- `NotReducible` can be returned by `eval` in order to designate that function can not be reduced further; for example it can happen when code tries to call a type constructor (which has no definition), partially defined function (with argument values which are not handled), or grounded function which returns `NotReducible` explicitly; this atom is introduced to separate the situations when atom should be returned "as is" from `Empty` when atom should be removed from results;
-- Empty expression `()` is a unit result which is mainly used by functions with side effects which has no meaningful value to return.
+- Empty expression `()` is an instance of the unit type which is mainly used by functions with side effects which has no meaningful value to return.

-These atoms are not interpreted further as they are not a part of the minimal set of instructions.
+These atoms are not interpreted further as they are not a part of the minimal set of instructions and considered a data.

 ## eval